Accelerating Carbon Market Development for climate change mitigation and adaptation in Mediterranean agriculture

 - The project will engage practitioners as well as authorities and other competent actors to test and evaluate the proposed incentives as well as their scalability across different pedo-climatic zones in Europe.
 With the aim of promoting a well-functioning voluntary carbon market complementing the regulated climate actions, the project will uncover the key factors in supply and demand and outline measures to invite the private sector to accelerate climate action.

 - The results of the project will be fed into the development of the EU agricultural and climate policies.
-(EN) | Azolla Projects collaborated with Carbon Farming Scheme, working closely with farmers in Spain.
+(FR) | Azolla Projects collaborated with Carbon Farming Scheme, working closely with farmers in Spain.

 - CARBON FARMING MED will capitalize on the main findings of the Carbon Farming Scheme Project, including, but not limited to: